Health Department Leadership

 The mission of the Cecil County Health Department is to work together to promote, protect, and advance the health and wellness of the community.

-• Promote and encourage healthy behavior and mental health
+• Promotes and encourages healthy behavior and mental health

-• Respond to disasters and assist communities in recovery
+• Responds to disasters and assist communities in recovery

-• Assure the quality and accessibility of health services
+• Assures the quality and accessibility of health services

 Health Department Services